vives-project-xp/GreenhouseLight-Heat/README.md

 # Introduction

-This project automates the control of light, heat, and humidity within a greenhouse to optimize plant growth year-round.
+This project automates the control of light and heat within a greenhouse to optimize plant growth year-round.
 Through a network of sensors and actuators, the system continuously monitors and adjusts environmental conditions to create the ideal environment for plants.

 # The team